python-hyper/h11/docs/source/api.rst

 machines, regardless of whether it's currently playing the client or server role.

-The two main state machines look like this (click on each to expand):
+The state machines look like this (click on each to expand):

 .. ipython:: python
    :suppress: